rafico/forcedAlignment/util/jsgd-55/README.md

 that takes Matlab/Python matrices as input.
 The algorithm parameters are passed as optional arguments to the functions.

 Matlab interface
 ----------------

-The Matlab interface uses single matrices for floating-point data and int32 matrices for indices, labels, etc.
+The matlab interface uses single matrices for floating-point data and int32 matrices for indices, labels, etc.

 Python interface